 Up to this point, online shopping is simply a blameless occupation that eats into productive time and helps me procrastinate on ongoing projects.

 The sinister undertones of this harmless activity are that google is gathering data and based on my browsing history they have slotted me into a neat little compartment with what I imagine is lakhs of other people who live around my geographical area.
 They have for all practical purposes passed judgment.
 On my character, personality, education level, mental state,…you name it.
 And sold that data to advertisers across all genres.

 This is not the only time it’s happened.
-Immediately after we returned from a 4 day trip to Ireland, ads for where to stay, what to eat, where to go start following me around as I navigated the internet.
+Immediately after I returned from a 4 day trip to Ireland, ads for where to stay, what to eat, where to go start following me around as I navigated the internet.

 There has got to be a better way.